Have Mercy Baby: Description

+“Have Mercy Baby” would be the final Dominoes recording to feature original bass singer, Bill Brown on background vocals.
+After which, Brown would help found The Checkers (American band).

 Impact

 The Dominoes' version of "Have Mercy Baby" was the definitive rhythm and gospel record.
 Influenced by the group's lead singer Clyde McPhatter, its importance lies in that it was the first popular R&B recording highlighting passionate black gospel music features.

 Cover versions

 Other significant recordings of the song were made by: